 This description of Wordpress really shouldn’t be a surprise for any seasoned developer.
 Out of the box, the blog engine still won’t support Composer for versioning, it won’t ship with content translation management even though it features static translations, and it relies on events that can potentially be overridden in absolutely unmaintainable ways – whether or not that code is object-oriented.

 Usage is not a sign of quality

-One ironic realization that came to me while building on Wordpress is that the vast quantity of available plugins is often used as a selling point, but they are often more an hindrance.
+One ironic realization that came to me while building on Wordpress was that the vast quantity of available plugins is often used as a selling point, but they are often more a hindrance in practice.

-To be clear some work fine.
-The big known ones like Advanced Custom Fields are awesome but, like Strata, I feel they are trying to improve boat that does not quite float.
+To be clear some do work fine.
+The big ones like Advanced Custom Fields are awesome but, like Strata, I feel they are trying to improve boat that does not quite float.

 For the brave, Strata is easy to copy

 What Strata enabled can easily be added to the Wordpress core if they cared.
 All in all, Strata was really just an event hook that registered early in the rendering pipeline that would route URLs to controller classes.